 Control Handle

-- Controls travel direction and speed, lift and lower, horn, braking and steering.

-- Twist grip or butterfly type speed control for left or right hand operation.

-- · Up or down brake application.

-- · Safety reversing switch on end of control handle.

-- 180° rotation for maneuverability.
+- Controls travel direction and speed, lift and lower, horn, braking and steering. - Butterfly type speed control for left or right hand operation. - Up or down brake application. - · Safety reversing switch on end of control handle. - 180° rotation for maneuverability.

-- Coast control (optional HWD model).

-- Order picking (optional HWD model).